hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ## Step 3.
 Compile the app

-### JVM

-* [ ] Run `./gradlew jar` to download the Gradle build tool and compile the app to a portable JAR.

-**You'll need to re-run this command any time you change the app's code.
-At this time Conveyor won't run it for you.**

-### C++
+### Native / C++

+Native apps can be written in any language that produces a binary (not only C++), but this tutorial will use C++.
 Native apps must be compiled for each OS you wish to target.
 Getting access to different build machines is more work than necessary for this tutorial, so you should now edit `conveyor.conf` and edit the `machines = [ ... ]` line, changing the contents of the list to reflect which platform(s) you're using and will compile the app for.

 Instructions for how to build are in the `README.md` file.
 It's a conventional CMake build system of the kind widely used in the C++ ecosystem, so we won't go into details here.